gabesparks/gabesparks/README.md

 ### 📫 Want to connect?

-If you're in Talent and curious about automation, people tech, or just want to swap ideas — reach out.
+If you're in Talent and curious about automation, people tech, or just want to swap ideas, reach out.
 Always happy to chat with people who are thinking about the future of recruiting.

 [![LinkedIn](https://img.shields.io/badge/Let's%20connect-LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sparks-gabriel/)